 - Professionalism and integrity demonstrated in all aspects of performance and effort

-Duke University School of Medicine is led by Mary E. Klotman, M.D., Dean and Vice Chancellor for Health Affairs.
-Dean Klotman works with a leadership team comprising 12 vice deans, a strategic planning officer, chief diversity and a communications officer, as well as department chairs and center and institute directors.
+Duke University School of Medicine is led by Dean Mary E. Klotman, M.D.
+Dean Klotman also serves as Vice Chancellor for Health Affairs for Duke University and Chief Academic Officer for Duke University Health System.
+She works with a leadership team comprising 13 vice deans, a chief of staff, and a communications officer, as well as department chairs and center and institute directors.
 Associate and assistant deans also assist the dean with the oversight and management of the School of Medicine.

 Departments, Centers, and Institutes

 The Duke University School of Medicine comprises 25 clinical and basic science departments.
 The school’s strong emphasis on research to improve clinical outcomes encourages collaborations among faculty members, departments and other schools at the university, and has resulted in the development of numerous centers and institutes.

 What makes Duke University School of Medicine unique?